LaunchCodeEducation/data-analysis/src/chapters/intro-to-data/intro-to-data.rst

 What is a Dataset?
 ------------------

-Think back to when you are working on a :ref:`monthly budget<monthly-budget>`.
+Think back to when you are working on a monthly budget.
 Let's say you have a singular spreadsheet tracking your monthly automatic payments for May that includes info such as the company name, the amount, and the date.
 Now just this one spreadsheet alone could be a dataset.
 It would be small and you may not be able to gain many insights from just one month of automatic payments, but it is still